IllinoisLegalAidOnline/ilao8_docs/_build/html/_sources/otis_api_documentation.rst.txt

 Drupal 8 OTIS API Implementation
 ===================================

+The APIs contained in this page are required to implement the new Drupal 8 API-first implementation for ILAO's online intake and triage system (OTIS).

 Triage User API
 =====================
 References to "triage user" refer to an instance of a triage user entity.
 An individual may have multiple triage user entities associated with them if they apply more than once.